podrezo/wonderfulworld2/README.md

 # Wonderful World

 Wonderful World is a curated list of awesome sight-seeing places to visit around the world.
+You can view the live site at https://wonderfulworld.podrezo.com/

 ## Running the project locally